 Bars and pubs

-(4) During the specified period, the existing requirements and restrictions applicable to the following scheduled premises under Cap.
+(5) During the specified period, the existing requirements and restrictions applicable to the following scheduled premises under Cap.
 599F will be maintained.
-They can operate according to the specified Mode of Operation if specified measures are adopted (details in Annex 1 and Annex 2).
+They can operate according to the specified operation mode if specified measures are adopted (details in Annex 1 and Annex 2).
 Otherwise, they should continue to be closed: